-Nanny Taxes in Washington, D.C.
+Nanny Taxes & Payroll in in Washington, D.C.

-Household employers must comply with tax, wage, and labor laws affecting nannies, in-home senior caregivers, and other household employees.
-While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
-Here’s what you need to know about nanny taxes in Washington, D.C.
+Household employers must comply with applicable tax, wage, and labor laws for nannies, in-home senior caregivers, and other household employees.
+While federal rules apply to employers nationwide, there are also state- and city-specific regulations employers must follow.

-Washington, D.C.
 Minimum Wage

-Overtime
+Overtime Pay Rules

-Household employees in Washington, D.C. must be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Household employees in Washington, D.C. must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees or when work is performed on a holiday.

-Washington, D.C.
-Unemployment Tax & Rate
+State Unemployment Tax & Rate

 Workers’ Compensation Insurance